shirasal/shirasal/README.md

 # Hola!
 I'm Shira
-(like the grape veriaty, minus the z 🍷)
+(like the grape variety, minus the z 🍷)
 ## I'm a data analyst with background in marine ecology 🐟
 - Curious, open and ready to learn
 - Originally from Israel, nowadays I live in Barcelona